 Toni Kelzer, resident manager for our Platte City Adult Housing Program, shares, “The rewards are endless!
 I love watching our residents grow and achieve so much during their time with Hillcrest Platte County.
 The relationships built are precious.
 I love witnessing the change within each program participant in their social skills, ability to budget, finding their worth, and the excitement and confidence gained upon their graduation!”

 The House Parent/residential manager roles are part-time, on-site volunteer positions.
 House Parents/residential managers can continue to hold full-time or part-time jobs during the day, as their obligation to HPC is in the evenings.
 House Parents’ duties include managing activities and providing support to the HPC housing program residents.
 Hillcrest Platte County views the House Parent position as a ministry and expects house parents to have a missionary mindset.
-House Parent accommodations include a large two bedroom, one bathroom apartment with a living room, kitchen, and laundry area.
-Additionally, you are provided with a monthly recreational budget for activities.
+House Parent accommodations include a two-bedroom, one-bathroom apartment with a living room, kitchen, and laundry area.
+Additionally, you are provided with a budget for program activities.
 We consider married couples with or without children and singles.
 Each House Parent must be a supportive team member in the care of and encouragement of our housing program participants, have a driver’s license with a good driving record, be a minimum of 21 years old, and pass background checks and drug tests.

 I realize there is no “one-size-fits-all” approach to finding houseparents or resident managers; they range in ages, and each comes from different backgrounds.
 Each couple or individual brings varied life experiences and perspectives, allowing them to relate with assigned “families” individually and compassionately.
 Some houseparents already have biological children while others do not.
 Although many unique attributes lend to uniqueness among the houseparents and resident managers, one key trait unifies them: a desire to see the HPC program participants heal and grow mentally, physically, emotionally, and spiritually to become self-sufficient adults!